rubensly/Python-Bootcamp-Codes/README.md

 Python BootCamp Codes
 ==========

-This is a compilation of codes written while learning computer programming at a Python Bootcamp (Saint-Louis de Gonzague, Port-au-Prince Haiti) in summer 2014.
+This is a compilation of codes written while learning computer programming at a Python Bootcamp (Saint-Louis de Gonzague, Port-au-Prince Haiti) in summer of 2014.

 ## Content
 This repo contains simple Python algorithms including: